An Embedding Framework for Consistent Polyhedral Surrogates: Setting

 \subsection{Property Elicitation}

-To make headway, we will appeal to concepts and results from the property elicitation literature, which elevates the \emph{property}, or map from distributions to optimal reports, as a central object to study in its own right.
-In our case, this map will often be multivalued, meaning a single distribution could yield multiple optimal reports.
-(For example, when $p=(1/2,1/2)$, both $y=1$ and $y=-1$ optimize 0-1 loss.)
-To this end, we will use double arrow notation to mean a mapping to all nonempty subsets, so that $\gamma: \simplex \toto \R$ is shorthand for $\Gamma: \simplex \to 2^{\R} \setminus \emptyset$.
-See the discussion following Definition~\ref{def:elicits} for conventions regarding $\R$, $\Gamma$, $\gamma$, $L$, $\ell$, etc.
+To make headway, we will appeal to concepts and results from property elicitation.
+This literature elevates the \emph{property}, or map from distributions to optimal reports, as a central object to study in its own right.
+In our case, this map will often be set-valued, meaning a single distribution could yield multiple optimal reports.
+(For example, when $p=(1/2,1/2)$, both $r=1$ and $r=-1$ optimize 0-1 loss.)
+We will use double arrow notation to denote a (non-empty) set-valued map, so that $\Gamma: \simplex \toto \R$ is shorthand for $\Gamma: \simplex \to 2^{\R} \setminus \{\emptyset\}$.

 \begin{definition}[Property, level set] A \emph{property} is a function $\Gamma:\simplex\toto\R$.
-The \emph{level set} of $\Gamma$ for report $r$ is the set $\Gamma_r := \{p : r \in \Gamma(p)\}$. \end{definition}
+The \emph{level set} of $\Gamma$ for report $r$ is the set $\Gamma_r := \{p \in \simplex : r \in \Gamma(p)\}$. \end{definition}

 Intuitively, $\Gamma(p)$ is the set of reports which should be optimal for a given distribution $p$, and $\Gamma_r$ is the set of distributions for which the report $r$ should be optimal.
+By optimal, we mean minimizing an associated loss function in expectation over $p$, which we formalize shortly.
+Note that our definitions align such that discrete losses elicit finite properties (those with finite range).
 For example, the \emph{mode} is the property $\mode(p) = \argmax_{y\in\Y} p_y$, and captures the set of optimal reports for 0-1 loss: for each distribution over the labels, one should report the most likely label.
 In this case we say 0-1 loss \emph{elicits} the mode, as we formalize below.

 \begin{definition}[Elicits] A loss $L:\R\to\reals^\Y_+$, \emph{elicits} a property $\Gamma:\simplex \toto \R$ if